designer-edu/designer/_sources/examples/world.rst.txt

 Try making some of these changes to the game:

-* Swap out the rectangle for an image of your choice.
+1. Swap out the rectangle for an image of your choice.
 Make the image change whenever you click on the rectangle.
-* Instead of having the rectangle move randomly, choose a spot that is far away from the mouse.
+2. Instead of having the rectangle move randomly, choose a spot that is far away from the mouse.
-* Whenever the mouse clicks on the rectangle, immediately have it jump away.
+3. Whenever the mouse clicks on the rectangle, immediately have it jump away.
-* Create a timer field that increments every update; instead of teleporting at random intervals, have the rectangle teleport every 60 updates.
+4. Instead of teleporting at random intervals, have the rectangle teleport every 60 updates (hint: use the :code:`%` operator).
-* Modify the message to also show the current timer.
+5. Modify the message to also show the current timer.
-* Have the rectangle spin forward and then BACKWARD.
+6. Have the rectangle spin forward and then BACKWARD.
 You'll need an additional field to keep track of its current direction!
+7. Use the timer to wait an additional 5 seconds after the game ends, and then have everything restart by updating the world appropriately.